MYassineMarouani/PythonEncryption/README.md

 # PythonEncryption
-0)encryption desktop application built with python AYN)all you need to run this application :
+encryption desktop application built with python all you need to run this application :
 1) download the .py file
 2) open cmd
 3) import numpy and sympy modules , using 'pip install numpy' and 'pip install sympy' commands.